-Our study is the first to compare in humans MBF data from dynamic CZT acquisition with data from PET, which is considered the gold standard for quantitative noninvasive MBF assessment (17).
-Our results demonstrate that quantification of dynamic SPECT MPI on modern CZT cameras is technically feasible but without specific correction for the different extraction fraction and metabolism of ^{99m}Tc-tetrofosmin underestimates MBF values at high flow conditions.
-Although resting MBFi values from CZT did not differ significantly from PET MBF values, hyperemic MBF values were significantly underestimated by CZT MBFi, resulting in underestimation of MFRi values obtained from CZT MBFi quantification.
+Our study is the first to compare in humans MBF data from dynamic CZT acquisition with data from PET, which is considered the gold standard for quantitative non-invasive MBF assessment (17).
+Our results demonstrate that quantification of dynamic SPECT MPI on modern CZT cameras is technically feasible but without specific correction for the different extraction fraction and metabolism of 99mTc-tetrofosmin underestimates MBF values at high flow conditions.
+While resting MBFi values from CZT did not differ significantly from PET MBF values, hyperemic MBF values were significantly underestimated by CZT MBFi resulting in underestimation of MFRi values obtained from CZT MBFi quantification.
 The key finding is that, nevertheless, values of CZT MFRi revealed an accuracy of 75% to assess an abnormal MFR documented by PET.

-Previous studies exploring quantification of MBF with dynamic planar scintigraphy in humans (18-25) and with dynamic SPECT in experimental animals (26-28) have documented the limitations of conventional γ -cameras for the dynamic acquisition of datasets required for MBF quantification.
-The introduction of CZT cameras without the need of detector rotation has allowed proving the concept of dynamic image acquisition for MBF quantification in a recent animal study using microspheres as a standard of reference (6).
-A recent study has confirmed the feasibility and reproducibility of kinetic analysis of myocardial tracer uptake with a CZT device (29), although no standard of reference for perfusion quantification was available.
+Previous studies exploring quantification of MBF with dynamic planar scintigraphy in humans (18-25) and with dynamic SPECT in experimental animals (26-28) have documented the limitations of conventional gamma cameras for the dynamic acquisition of data sets required for MBF quantification.
+The introduction of CZT cameras without the need of detector rotation has allowed proving the concept of dynamic image acquisition for MBF quantification in a recent animal study using microspheres as standard of reference (6).
+A recent study has confirmed the feasibility and reproducibility of kinetic analysis of myocardial tracer uptake with a CZT device, (29) although no standard of reference for perfusion quantification was available.

-Our CZT MFRi values are in line with the values reported by Ben-Haim et al. (29) and are substantially lower than the MFR values estimated by PET.
-This was mainly driven by the lower MBF values observed by SPECT at high flow conditions, whereas resting MBF values were highly comparable with PET.
-This is explained at least in part by the well-known properties of ^{99m}Tc-tetrofosmin, namely inferior extraction at high flow rates compared with 13N-ammonia.
-The superiority of 13Nammonia over ^{99m}Tc-tetrofosmin is not only evidenced by a higher extraction fraction at resting conditions (80% vs. 53%) but also based on the fact that the given extraction fraction remains constant over a much larger range of MBF.
-This explains why the model for correction of 13N-ammonia MBF values may not provide a satisfying fit for 99m Tc-tetrofosmin.
-Our results are in perfect agreement with the notion (6) that contrast between stress and resting flow will be lower for 99m Tc tracers (23,29) than typically seen with PET (17).
+Our CZT MFRi values are in line with the values reported by Ben-Haim et al (29) and are substantially lower than the MFR values estimated by PET.
+This was mainly driven by the lower MBF values observed by SPECT at high flow conditions, while resting MBF values were highly comparable with PET.
+This is explained at least in part by the well-known properties of 99mTc-tetrofosmin, namely inferior extraction at high flow rates compared to 13N-ammonia.
+The superiority of 13N-ammonia of 99mTc-tetrofosmin is not only evidenced by a higher extraction fraction at resting conditions (80% versus 53%) but also based on the fact that the given extraction fraction remains constant over a much larger range of MBF.
+This explains why the model for correction of 13N-ammonia MBF values may not provide a satisfying fit for 99mTc-tetrofosmin.
+Our results are in perfect agreement with the notion (6) that contrast between stress and resting flow will be lower for 99mTc-tracers (23,29) than typically seen with PET (17).